How to Explore São Paulo, Brazil like a Local: Locals introduce their city.

 Where to stay?

 Guest Urban Hotel.
-It is a new boutique place in a restored 60s house in the heart of Pinheiros neighbourhood.
+It is a new boutique place in a restored 60s house in the heart of Pinheiros neighborhood.
 The place is very comfortable and has a cool vibe.
-If you're more a hostel person, there are some in Vila Madalena.
+If you’re more a hostel person, there are some in Vila Madalena.
 And if you have money to spent, book no other than Fasano Hotel, a lesson in Italian elegance.